Catherineegekenze/catherineegekenze/README.md

 ## Hi there 👋
-I am currently working on being a cloud engineer
+👌I am currently working on being a cloud engineer,
-I have no idea what I am doing
+😥I have no idea what I am doing
 I am super optimistic and hope it leads to good things so here is to trying.
 <!--